Sunil-731820/html_practice_daily/README.md

-# This is the html parts only
+# This is the html, css and javascript parts only